 The mid range 2.6GHz i5 with 16GB RAM will control an LTO-5 or LTO-6 drive with YoYottaID LTFS.

 Upgrade to the 3.0GHz i7 with 16GB RAM if you want to use LTO-7 or LTO-8 or multiple LTO drives or YoYottaID Automation with an LTO library.

 Connect a display or remotely share screens from your laptop.
 Another way is to plug the HDMI output into a spare port on your HD monitor.
 Use the Mini standalone or with a PCIe chassis from Sonnet or a 1 Beyond unit.

 MacBook Pro Retina

-The 2017 and 2016 MBP have four USB-C ports which can be used for USB3, USB2, Thunderbolt 1, 2 and 3.
+Since 2016 the 15" MacBook Pro's have four USB-C ports which can be used for USB3, USB2, Thunderbolt 1, 2 and 3.
 Cables are available for all USB drives and a TB3 to TB2 adaptor allows the connection of Thunderbolt2 devices.
 Get the i7 processor and 16GB RAM.
 If indexing sources volumes with many millions of files then get the 32GB RAM option.
 The internal SSD is very fast.
-If using YoYottaID Transcode then the Radeon Pro GPU is recommended.
+If using YoYottaID Transcode then get the best Radeon Pro GPU.

 Plug any cable including power to either side, very useful.

 The earlier Retina MBP with i7 processor and AMD GPU are also great for YoYotta.
 There is a fast GPU, dual USB3 ports and dual Thunderbolt2 ports.
 So again you can easily connect USB3 card readers and via Thunderbolt one or two LTO drives.